michael-basil/michael-basil.github.io/health.md

 No and this is okay and good.
 Perfection is not the goal.
 We learn and improve even through setbacks and missed objectives.

-I never scold myself, rather inspect when I have created a Tension through Expecation that has been Unmet.
+I never scold myself, rather inspect when I have created a Tension through Expectation that has been Unmet.
 I ask myself if this Expectation would have been better as an Ambition.
 If not, I work out a new strategy or set aside time later to re-approach the situation or endeavor.

 ## Why did I do this?